Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.

 ufo 107:
-- By bugpesto.
+- By Dibbj.
-- Collab with dibbj.
+- Collab with bugpesto.

 ufo 108:
 - By AlexanderX1ta.